The Waka Waka Project

 More milestones, more achievements

-Tanzania has one of the lowest rates of higher education enrollment in Sub-Saharan Africa, where the regional average is 9%.
-And seeing the Waka Waka kids succeed enough to reach these life-changing milestones makes us incredibly proud.
-Education is such a challenging problem to solve around in the world, but we've managed to make a difference in this community; for our students, their families, and their future.
+Tanzania has one of the lowest rates of higher education enrollment in Sub-Saharan Africa and seeing the Waka Waka kids reach these life-changing milestones makes us incredibly proud.
+Education is a complex problem to solve around in the world, but we've managed to make a difference in this small community; for our students, their families, and their future.

 Ivone in June, 2024